 Any seltzer water, club soda, or any carbonated beverage.
 1/4 cup of carbonated water is equivalent to 1 egg in baking.
 This works great for replacing eggs in muffins and cakes by adding moisture and the carbonation helps them rise.

-- Pro - Easy to find in most stores, add fiber and nutrients to baked goods, works well.
+- Pro – Easy to find in most stores, adds lift to baked goods, and works well in many recipes.

 - Best Uses - I use this in my easy vegan soda cake recipe and in combination with baking soda and vinegar for a light and airy vegan sponge cake.